Skip to main content

 Penalties for Non-Compliance

-Member states are required to establish penalties for ESPR non-compliance, with the Commission providing guidance on minimum levels.
+Member states are required to establish penalties for ESPR non-compliance that are effective, proportionate and dissuasive under Article 74 ESPR; the ESPR itself sets no amounts.
 Based on the Battery Regulation (which shares the same enforcement logic) and draft national implementations, businesses can expect:

 ViolationPenalty Range